0

 Tait was active politically as a Conservative Party councillor in Paddington, and as Master of the Worshipful Company of Masons.
 He married Patricia in 1934 and had two children by her.
 The elder of these, Gavin, continued the practice.
 Following the death of Patricia in 1960, Gordon remarried and had three children with Marion Tait.
 He retired in 1979, leaving London to live in his holiday home in Ladymead, East Harting, West Sussex, a property which he had owned since 1962.
 He collected vintage cars, rode, and sailed.

-Text imported from Wikipedia article "Gordon Tait" and modified on 22 April 2020 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Gordon Tait" and modified on April 22, 2020 according to the CC-BY-SA 4.0 International license.

 Relevant Websites